atsushieno/ktmidi/README.md

   - `MidiMusic.read()` reads and `MidiMusic.write()` writes to SMF (standard MIDI format) files with MIDI messages, with `Midi1TrackMerger`, `Midi2TrackMerger`, `Midi1TrackSplitter` and `Midi2TrackSplitter` that help you implement sequential event processing for your own MIDI players, or per-track editors if needed.
   - `UmpFactory` and `UmpRetriever` provides various accessors to MIDI 2.0 `Ump` data class.
   - `UmpTranslator` covers the standard conversion between MIDI 1.0 and MIDI 2.0 protocols, with a set of extensive options.
+  - `Midi1Machine` and `Midi2Machine` work as a potential MIDI device internal state machine, which is also to cover MIDI-CI Process Inquiry "MIDI Message Report" feature.
 - `MidiPlayer` and `Midi2Player`: provides MIDI player functionality: play/pause/stop and fast-forwarding.
   - Midi messages are sent to its "message listeners".
 If you don't pass a Midi Access instance or a Midi Output instance, it will do nothing but event dispatching.
   - It is based on customizible scheduler `MidiPlayerTimer`.
 You can pass a stub implementation that does not wait, for testing.